johnayoung/wow-botting/README.md

 # Ascend

-Learning Goal-Oriented-Action-Programming (GOAP) by applying to World of Warcraft.
+Applying Goal-Oriented-Action-Programming (GOAP) A.I. to World of Warcraft.